Khanjur R&D | Engineering Magic

 The martensitic phase transformation in Ti40.4Ni48Hf11.6 shape memory alloys is leveraged for bi-directional actuation with TiNiHf/SiO2/Si composites.
 The shape memory properties of magnetron sputtered Ti40.4Ni48Hf11.6 films annealed at 635°C – 5 min are influenced by film thickness and the underlying substrate.

-Auxetic shape memory alloy (SMA) materials offer many opportunities for ballistics1, deployable antennas2, actuators, stretchable electronics3–5, and biomedical devices6, 7.
+Auxetic shape memory alloy (SMA) materials offer many opportunities for ballistics, deployable antennas, actuators, stretchable electronics, and biomedical devices.
 Auxetic materials are periodic structures characterized by a negative Poisson’s ratio, meaning they expand laterally when stretched longitudinally.

 Structural Anisotropy in Stretchable Silicon